bergesinstitute/grafmethodenglish/book-2-unit-6.md

 8. Can you run 10 kilometers in less than 40 minutes?
 9. Do you need to drink coffee in the morning?

+## 3. Responde

+1. Did you want to eat pizza yesterday?
+2. Did you want to talk to the professor?
+3. Could you go to the party last night?
+4. Were you able to fix the window?
+5. Did you have to study a lot?
+6. Did you have to take the bus last Sunday?
+7. Were you able to finish your homework?
+8. Did you want to call Mary?
+9. Could you go to the gym this morning?

+## 4. I can / I cannot

+I can play the guitar, I can cook pasta, I can run 10 kilometers, I can sing well, I can write a lot of emails in one day.

+I cannot do yoga, I cannot dance well, I cannot speak Russian, I cannot watch TV for 4 hours, I cannot visit my parents every week.

+What can you do and what can you not do?

+## 5. Traduce

+1. ¿Quieres comprar una casa en Pozuelo?
+2. Tuve que preguntar a Juan: "¿Puedes ayudar a Sara?"
+3. ¿Pudiste explicar esto a Mary?
+4. Necesité llamar a María.
+5. Los domingos, siempre tengo que ver este programa de televisión.
+6. El jueves pasado fui a la tienda, pero no pude comprar esos zapatos.
+7. No debo preguntar eso.
+8. ¿Tienes que ir a la fiesta?
+9. Quiero olvidar, pero no puedo.
+10. ¿Quieres leche y azúcar?
+11. Ella quiso ir allí.
+12. Tuvimos que estudiar mucho.
+13. ¿Tuvimos que hacer esto?
+14. Sarah no necesita eso.
+15. El jueves pasado no pude ir, pero normalmente puedo ir los miércoles.

+## 6. Traduce

+1. Siempre veo la televisión después de ir al gimnasio.
+2. Siempre me acuesto después de la cena.
+3. Llamé a Mary durante los anuncios (the commercials).
+4. Antes del desayuno veo la televisión.
+5. El lunes pasado comí pizza después de mi clase.

+## 7. Escribe una pequeña historia usando el past simple